yangshun/fate/README.md

 pnpm add react-fate @nkzw/fate
 ```

 _Note: **fate** is currently in alpha and not production ready.
-If something doesn't work for you, send a Pull Request._
+If something doesn't work for you, please open a Pull Request._

 ## Core Concepts